n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/TimescaleDB/README.md

 CREATE TABLE iss(latitude NUMERIC, longitude NUMERIC, timestamp NUMERIC);
 ```

-This node will insert the data from the previous node to the `iss` table in TimescaleDB.
-If you have created a table with a different name, you can use that table instead.

 1. First of all, you'll have to enter credentials for the TimescaleDB node.
 You can find out how to do that [here](../../../credentials/TimescaleDb/README.md).
 2. Enter `iss` in the ***Table*** field.
 3. Enter `latitude, longitude, timestamp` in the ***Columns*** field.